OBJECTIVE OF EGYPTIAN RAT SCREW: Collect all the cards in the deck.

 This stipulation can be overridden by slapping.
 The first player to slap the cards wins them.

-Below are the slap rules- when you are allowed to slap and subsequently win the whole pile.
+Below is the slap rule section – when a pile can be slapped and subsequently win the whole pile.

 Double: Matching cards are played consecutively.
 For example, a 6 followed by a 6.